hduc1103/Mproxy/readme.md

    ```

 3. Set up a MySQL database and create a table for storing messages:
+   - For local testing, you can always set up it in the mysql local host:
    ```sql
    CREATE DATABASE proxy;
    USE proxy;